StrikeVaults/FalconOne/styles/README.md

-# CSS STYLES
+# CSS Styles and Structure

-This section can be customized according to the social engineering attack.
+This section can be customized according to the attack scenario.